Core Concepts

 - Updating documentation

-bytemind chat # starts in Build mode by defaultPlan Mode
+bytemind # starts in Build mode by defaultPlan Mode

 In Plan mode the agent first produces a step-by-step plan that you review before any execution begins.
 Best for complex, multi-step tasks: